-1 Adapted from Matheny, N.P. and Clark, J.R.
+Adapted from Matheny, N.P. and Clark, J.R.
 1998.
-Trees and Development
+Trees and

-Tree Preservation Lessons Learned Through Failure and Success
+Tree Preservation Lessons

 In 2021, Arroyo Seco's Tiny Home Village, a housing project for unhoused people, was opened.
 The project was developed in a parking lot at Avenue 60 Pocket Park.
-The Recreation and Parks Department was not involved in the initial planning phase for this project, and upon arriving on site, it was evident that tree protection policies were not being followed.
+The Recreation and Parks Department emphasizes the need to be involved in the initial planning phase for projects.
+They should also be brought in duirng project implementation to ensure tree protection policies are being followed.

 Lesson 1: Trees should always be considered at the start of construction projects.
 The site is part of a historic alluvial fan with a riparian ecosystem.
 At the project site, the soil is sandy and there are a number of large sycamore trees.
-By the time RAP arrived on the site, many trees were already severely damaged because:
+RAP arrived on the site to check if:

-- Tree protective fencing was not installed. - Vehicles and other materials were being stored next to the trunk of trees. - Excavation had already occurred within the tree protection zones.
+- Tree protective fencing was installed properly. - Vehicles and other materials were not being stored next to the trunk of trees. - Excavation occurred outside of the tree protection zones.

 Lesson 2: Mitigation plantings do not provide the same amount of benefits as existing mature trees.
-Late in the construction process, an ADA ramp was installed, and due to damages sustained earlier in the project, a number of trees, including two mature California sycamores, had to be removed to install the ramp.
+Tree damages sustained in construction projects can result in the removal of a number of trees.
+In this instance, two mature California sycamores were removed.
 To help mitigate the loss of benefits from the mature trees that were removed, new trees were planted, and the irrigation system was updated.
-However, it will take decades for the mitigation plantings to return to the level of benefits that were provided by the mature sycamore trees.
+However, it takes decades for mitigation plantings to mature and return to the level of benefits that were provided by the mature sycamore trees.

 Lesson 3: Tree preservation practices help to protect and retain existing trees during construction.
 A common method used to install irrigation is to trench directly through an area to run piping between emitters.
-Without proper consideration existing trees, trenching of often results in severed roots and significant damage to trees.
+Without proper consideration of existing trees, trenching often results in severed roots and significant damage to trees.
 To help avoid further damage to existing trees near the Tiny Home Village, trenching practices were modified to ensure that large roots were preserved.
 When roots were detected during trenching, work was stopped and the contractor used hand tools to finish trenching underneath the roots.
 Once exposed, the roots were wrapped in burlap, which was periodically wet with water to keep the roots moist.
 These methods successfully avoided additional root damage.